jotgie/Charter/README.md

 - a `repository` - jpa repository

 ### Build
-Code can be built by gradle:
+The code can be built by gradle:
 ```
 ./gradlew clean build
 ```